FrancescoNavarra95/Gorenstein_collections-of-cells/README.md

 3. **Output_in_Pictures/**
 - Contains the Python script `From_List_To_Picture.py`.
 - This script takes as input the file `input_collections.txt` and generates a folder containing the corresponding visualizations of the collections.
-- The directory also includes all precomputed lists and images of collections of cells (up to rank 8) and polyominoes (up to rank 11) that are domino-stable, non-domain, and Gorenstein.
+- The directory also includes all precomputed lists and images of collections of cells (up to rank 8) and polyominoes (with rank 11) that are domino-stable, non-domain, and Gorenstein.

 ---------------------------------------------------------------------------------------------------